yakir-reznik/tailwind-merge-vue-directive/README.md

 </template>
 ```

-Because of how Vue works, the `class` attribute that was defined on the component instance in `App.vue` will be appended to the existing `class` attribute in `MyButton.vue`.
+The `class` attribute that was defined on the component instance in `App.vue` will be appended to the existing `class` attribute in `MyButton.vue`.

 The final rendered HTML will look like this:
 ```vue
 <button class="bg-red-600 text-white px-6 py-2 rounded bg-blue-600">My blue button</button>
 ```

 It is important to point out that the order of the classes in the `class` attribute does not matter at all.

 CSS rules are applied by specificity, when two selectors have the same specificity score the selector that was declared last "wins".
 You can read more about how the CSS Cascade works [here](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade).